projectodd/polyglot-openshift-example/README.md

     http://polyglot-$yourdomain.rhcloud.com/clojure/

-Verify you see a "Noir is up and running" message.
+Verify you see a "Hello from Clojure!" message.
 If both of those worked, try messaging between Ruby and Clojure by using the below
 URLs: